nathanlane/industrialpolicyclass/index.md

 - Hanlon, W. (2018).
 Skilled Immigrants and American Industrialization: Lessons from Newport News Shipyard.

-### Part  3 - Externalities - Linkages, Clusters, and Foreign Direct Investment
+### Part  3 - Spillovers from Linkages, Clusters, and Foreign Direct Investment

 **Lecture Readings**

 The old and new: linkages.
 Linkages have an old idea in development economics.
 How to think about them, what do they mean, what is current work saying?
 This will include how to think the practicalities of the input-output table, and how they&#39;re used in discussing industrial policy practice.

-We will used the old idea of linkages to also consider the role they play in foreign direct investment (FDI).
+We use the old idea of linkages to also consider the role they play in foreign direct investment (FDI).
+While FDI can be considered distinct from industrial policy, the benefits of FDI are thought to accrue through linkages.
+These linkage effects of FDI are a bit different than those associated with classic "hard" industrial interventions.

 _Required Readings._
 - Javorcik, B. S. (2004).
 Does foreign direct investment increase the productivity of domestic firms?
 In search of spillovers through backward linkages.
 The American Economic Review, 94(3), 605–627.